mdpienaar/ipparts/README.md

 Background: According to International Accounting Standards, Intellectual Property may not be recorded on balance sheets.
 It is partly the cause for differences between market capitalization of shares and balance sheet asset values.
-In my view the origin of the accounting standards relate much to philosophical and religious convictions whereby "the Creator who forms" new ideas, "is" sacrificed.
+In my view the origin of the accounting standards relates much to philosophical and religious convictions whereby "the Creator who forms" new ideas, "is" sacrificed.
 The capital of new ideas has been and currently is, subject to the use of "intelligence".
 Consequentially it is very difficult